bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/cart-and-checkout-overview.md

   console.log(error);
 });
 ```

-To display `checkout.order.id` from `order-confirmation.html`, create a variable and assign it to `checkout.order.id`.
-The following example uses the variable `jsContextOrderId` and assigns it to the value returned by `{{checkout.order.id}}` to log the details to the console.
+To access `checkout.order.id` from `order-confirmation.html`, use the Stencil theme's page context to assign the value of `checkout.order.id` to a variable.
+The following example assigns the value returned by `{{checkout.order.id}}` to the variable `jsContextOrderId`, then fetches order details and logs them to the console.

 ```html title="Log order details to the console" lineNumbers
 <script>